-Cost of revenues, which is comprised of programming costs and costs associated with distributing our content, increased \$20.1 million or 6.5% in the first three months of 2024 when compared to the prior year quarter.
-Programming expense increased \$14.0 million or 6.9% when compared to the prior year quarter, driven by \$10.1 million in new sports rights fees associated with the airing of games for the National Hockey League's Vegas Golden Knights and Arizona Coyotes as well as the National Women's Soccer League ("NWSL").
-The remainder of the increase in programming expense was due to higher network affiliation fees and syndicated programming costs.
-Production costs increased cost of revenues by \$3.7 million when compared to the prior year quarter, driven by the television production costs associated with airing of the Vegas Golden Knights, Arizona Coyotes and NWSL games.
+Cost of revenues, which is comprised of programming costs and costs associated with distributing our content, increased \$10.3 million or 3.2% in the second quarter of 2024 and \$30.4 million or 4.9% in the first six months of 2024 when compared to prior periods.
+Programming expense increased \$10.7 million or 5.2% in the second quarter of 2024 and \$24.7 million or 6.1% in the first six months of 2024 when compared to prior periods, driven by new sports rights fees associated with the airing of games for the Women's National Basketball Association, the National Women's Soccer League and the National Hockey League's Vegas Golden Knights and the former Arizona Coyotes.
+The sports rights fees for these contracts were \$12.6 million in the second quarter of 2024 and \$22.7 million in the first six months of 2024.
+Production costs increased cost of revenues by \$1.7 million in the second quarter of 2024 and \$5.4 million in the first six months of 2024 when compared to prior periods, driven by the television production costs associated with the airing of games under our sports agreements.

 Selling, general and administrative expenses are primarily comprised of sales, marketing and advertising expenses, research costs and costs related to corporate administrative functions.
-Selling, general and administrative expenses decreased \$1.2 million or 0.8% in the first three months of 2024 when compared to the prior year quarter.
+Selling, general and administrative expenses decreased \$2.7 million or 1.8% in the second quarter of 2024 and \$3.9 million or 1.3% in the first six months of 2024 when compared to prior periods.

-Restructuring costs totaled \$5.0 million and \$16.5 million for the first three months of 2024 and 2023, respectively.
-Restructuring costs include severance charges and outside consulting fees associated with the ongoing strategic reorganization of the Company.
-First quarter of 2023 also included a \$13.6 million charge related to the write-down of certain programming assets in connection with the shutdown of the TrueReal network.
+Restructuring costs totaled \$1.0 million and \$8.0 million in the second quarter of 2024 and 2023, respectively.
+Year-to-date restructuring costs totaled \$6.0 million and \$24.5 million for the first six months of 2024 and 2023, respectively.
+Restructuring costs in 2024 include severance charges and outside consulting fees associated with the ongoing strategic reorganization of the Company.
+Year-to-date 2023 costs included a \$13.6 million first quarter charge related to the write-down of certain programming assets in connection with the shutdown of the TrueReal network.
+Additionally, year-to-date 2023 restructuring costs also included employee severance related charges of \$7.8 million, operating lease impairment charges of \$0.8 million and other restructuring charges primarily attributed to strategic reorganization consulting fees.

-Depreciation and amortization of intangible assets remained relatively flat in the first three months of 2024 when compared to the prior year quarter.
+Depreciation and amortization of intangible assets decreased \$0.2 million in the second quarter of 2024 and remained relatively flat in the first six months of 2024 when compared to prior periods.